JER1905/JER1905/README.md

 - 💞️ I’m looking to collaborate on ... taking over the world
 - 📫 How to reach me ...bat light
 - 😄 Pronouns: ...
 LOVELY
 - ⚡ Fun fact: ...
-LETS CHARGE IT TO THE GAME
+LETS CHARGE IT TO THE GAME/>
-- <meta name="google-site-verification" content="LiVFS4ZKZO7tNWh0ZaaS30CUd0tt7-FCO1ebMnItZu8" />

 <!---